nicksmith100/mp3-fotl/README.md

 ### Content

-All written content is my own, apart from the text in the **About** section which was written by Jon Airdrie of Folk on the Lawn.
+All written content is my own, apart from the text in the **About** section which was written by Jon Airdrie of the Folk on the Lawn team.

 ### Media